-Nursing care of patients with atherosclerosis.
+Nursing care for patients with atherosclerosis.
 What is the nursing process in atherosclerosis?
-Atherosclerosis of the cerebral arteries
+Atherosclerosis of cerebral arteries

-Give the patient and his relatives the necessary information: regimen, diet, examination and treatment
+Provide the patient and his relatives with the necessary information: regimen, diet, examination and treatment

-Follow the diet and one regimen: salt and fluid restriction
+Monitor compliance with the diet and one regimen: limiting salt and liquid

-Explain to the patient that after taking antihypertensive drugs it is necessary to lie down, teach him to get up from the pastel gradually, turn on his side, lower his legs, sit down, stand up
+Explain to the patient that after taking antihypertensive drugs you need to lie down, teach him to get up from the pastel gradually, turn on his side, lower his legs, sit down, stand up

-Please don't hide behind aliases, but use simple names.
+Please do not hide behind pseudonyms, but use simple names.
 Slow blood flow The slower the blood flows, the better.
-The beginning of the formation of a thrombus.
+The formation of a blood clot begins.

 Particularly vulnerable groups

-Pat with atherosclerosis Deposits on the vessels "Damage to the vascular wall".
-Goals increase venous return, prevent damage to the vascular wall, and reduce blood clotting.
+Pat with atherosclerosis Deposits on vessels “Damage to the vascular wall.”
+The goals increase venous return, prevent damage to the vascular wall, and reduce blood clotting.

-Strengthening the venor, superficial veins constrict so that blood flows faster in the deeper veins.
-Refractive gymnastics, bed cyclization, leg contours, heparinization, doctor's position.
+Strengthening Venor, superficial veins contract so that blood flows faster in the deeper veins.
+Refractive exercises, bed cyclization, leg contours, heparinization, physician location.

 • The function of the venous valve is enhanced.

-Thrombosis - intravascular coagulation in a living organism.
-This leads to the formation of a blood clot and thus to partial or complete occlusion of the vessels.
+Thrombosis is intravascular coagulation in a living organism.
+This leads to the formation of a blood clot and thus partial or complete vascular occlusion.

 Ventilate the room regularly